imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 of those findings in future blog posts.

-But until then, I hope we can keep an open mind and remain proactive, cautious and curious as we develop exocit artificial neural network models that work more and more like human brains do.
+But until then, I hope we can keep an open mind and remain proactive, cautious and curious as we develop exotic artificial neural network models that work more and more like human brains do.